10 wounded, 1 fatally, in 2 separate South Side shootings

 CHICAGO (WLS) --Chicago police responded to two large shootings in different parts of the South Side late Monday night.
 There were a total of ten victims.
 A 19-year-old man was killed.
 The youngest victim is a 13-year-old boy.

-An 18-year-old woman, a 16-year-old boy and the 13-year-old boy were walking in the area when someone fired shots, police said.
-Witnesses told police the 19-year-old man fired the first shots from the alley or gangway and an unknown person shot back.
+Police said six people were shot in the 3600-block of South Vincennes Avenue in Chicago's Bronzeville neighborhood around 10:45 p.m.

-The 19-year-old man was shot in the face and chest.
-He died at Advocate Christ Medical Center.
-His identity has not yet been released.
+The group was standing near Ellis Park when an unknown person fired shots in their direction.

-About five minutes before the shooting in West Pullman, police said six people were shot near East Pershing Road and South Vincennes Avenue in Chicago's Bronzeville neighborhood.
+The playground at Bronzeville's Ellis Park remained empty Tuesday, as over 180 summer campers were kept inside the arts and recreation center next door.
+A police squad car was parked just outside for much of the day, all because of a shooting that took place here late last night, leaving six people injured.

-The group was standing in Ellis Park when an unknown person fired shots in their direction.
+A spokesperson for the Chicago Park District released a statement Tuesday afternoon saying, "The safety of our patrons is of paramount concern to the Chicago Park District.
+Yesterday an overnight shooting occurred after park hours at the southern end of Ellis Park, approximately 2 blocks from its arts and recreation center.
+This morning, Chicago Park District security officers were stationed outside of the camp to respond to the concerns of parents.
+The Park District is also working very closely with the Chicago Police Department which has increased patrols in the area."

 A 15-year-old boy was shot in the ankle and transported in good condition to Mercy Hospital and Medical Center.